The food we consume is not only a huge contributor to the way we look but more importantly how we feel and perform, physically and mentally.

 - 2 entire thumbs of fat dense foods with most meals.

 Of course, this is just a starting point and exchanges will need to be made to meet particular goals.
 For example: if you’re trying to gain weight, and you’re having trouble, you might add another cupped palm of carbohydrates or another thumb of fats.
-Likewise, if you’re trying to lose weight but reached a plateau or cant have a particularly inactive week due to a work deadline for example, you might eliminate a cupped palm of carbohydrates or a thumb of fats at particular meals.
+Likewise, if you’re trying to lose weight but reached a plateau or you’re unable fit it an exercise session due to a work deadline for example, you may eliminate a cupped palm of carbohydrates or a thumb of fats at particular meals.

 Know When To Eat

 Know when to eat in order to reach your training/weight goals and perform well.
 If you don’t repair your muscles with the right nutrients after a weights session you’ll feel fatigued for longer and won’t gain the maximum benefits of your hard work.
 Equally, if your aim is to lose body fat and you consume all the office cakes and treats around whilst sitting at your desk all day, again you won’t be complementing your exercise efforts or reaching your goals.